sirech/talk-applications-instead-of-libraries/presentation.md

 ---

+## Partner Home @ Wayfair

+---

 <!-- .slide: data-background-image="images/partner-home.png" data-background-size="auto 100%" -->

 ???

 - This is Partner Home
 - This is the portal that suppliers use in Wayfair to upload their wares, track inventory, logistics, and so on
-- It's less visible than the storefront, but it's nevertheless really important for the health of the business
+- It's less visible than the store that most of our users experience.
+It's nevertheless really important for the health of the business
 ---

 ## Rough numbers